DISCERNING READERS

 Peter E. Greulich

-A color slide with the tagline: Arvind Krishna's Overall Shareholder Returns and Risk Performance from 2020 to 2021.
+A high-quality color slide with Arvind Krishna's Overall Shareholder Returns and Risk Performance from 2020 to 2023.

 • IBM Shareholder Trust and Transparency

-What were Arvind Krishna's second-year, 2020-21 shareholder returns—including dividends?
-IBM stock—including dividends—was up 7.19% over the two-years while the Dow Jones Industrial Average (DJIA) was up 15.20%, and a large company stock index fund was up 23.45%.
-Investors could have received spectacular returns with less risk and lower costs in indexed mutual funds.
-So much for Dividend Aristocrats, eh?
+What were Arvind Krishna's four-year shareholder total returns from 2020 to 2023—including dividends?
+IBM stock—including dividends—was up 11.25% over the four-years while the Dow Jones Industrial Average (DJIA) was up 9.45%, an investment in a large company stock index fund was up 12.04%, and the same investment in the Dow Jones Technology Index would have yielded 21.58%.
+Stock investors could have received higher and at times, almost spectacular returns with less risk in indexed mutual funds.

 IBM Shareholder Trust and Transparency